 - 6.1.
 The council's banking arrangements, including the bank mandate, shall be made by the RFO and authorised by the council; banking arrangements shall not be delegated to a committee.
 The council has resolved to bank with HSBC and Lloyds Bank.
 The arrangements shall be reviewed annually for security and efficiency. - 6.2.
 The council must have safe and efficient arrangements for making payments, to safeguard against the possibility of fraud or error.
 Wherever possible, more than one person should be involved in any payment, for example by dual online authorisation or dual cheque signing.
 Even where a purchase has been authorised, the payment must also be authorised and only authorised payments shall be approved or signed to allow the funds to leave the council's bank. - 6.3.
 All invoices for payment should be examined for arithmetical accuracy, analysed to the appropriate expenditure heading and verified to confirm that the work, goods or services were received, checked and represent expenditure previously authorised by the council before being certified by the RFO. - 6.4.
-Personal payments (including salaries, wages, expenses and any payment made in relation to the termination of employment) may be summarised to avoid disclosing any personal information. - 6.5.
-All payments shall be made by online banking, in accordance with a resolution of the council or a delegated decision by an officer, unless the council resolves to use a different payment method. - 6.6.
-The Clerk and RFO shall have delegated authority to authorise payments in the following circumstances: - i. any payments of up to £1,000 excluding VAT, within an agreed budget. - ii. payments of up to £7,500 excluding VAT in cases of serious risk to the delivery of council services or to public safety on council premises.
+All payments shall be made by online banking, in accordance with a resolution of the council or a delegated decision by an officer, unless the council resolves to use a different payment method. - 6.5.
+The Clerk and RFO shall have delegated authority to authorise payments in the following circumstances: - i. any payments of up to £1,000 excluding VAT, within an agreed budget; - ii. payments of up to £7,500 excluding VAT in cases of serious risk to the delivery of council services or to public safety on council premises; - iii. any payment necessary to avoid a charge under the Late Payment of Commercial Debts (Interest) Act 1998 or to comply with contractual terms, where the due date for payment is before the next scheduled meeting of the council, where the Clerk or RFO certify that there is no dispute or other reason to delay payment, provided that a list of such payments shall be submitted to the next appropriate meeting of council; - reimbursement of previously incurred costs by volunteers, staff and Councillors; - v. payments to small local contractors; - vi. fund transfers within the councils banking arrangements:

-- iii. any payment necessary to avoid a charge under the Late Payment of Commercial Debts (Interest) Act 1998 or to comply with contractual terms, where the due date for payment is before the next scheduled meeting of the council, where the Clerk or RFO certify that there is no dispute or other reason to delay payment, provided that a list of such payments shall be submitted to the next appropriate meeting of council. - reimbursement of previously incurred costs by volunteers, staff and Councillors. - v. payments to small local contractors. - 6.7. fund transfers within the councils banking arrangements: - i. when the balance of the HSBC account exceeds £100,000 (i.e. immediately after receipt of the precept) monies will be transferred to the Cornwall Council deposit in rounded multiples of £10,000 to maximise interest. - ii. when the balance of the HSBC account falls below £40,000 (one month's linear expenditure) monies will be transferred from the Cornwall Council deposit in rounded multiples of £10,000. - iii. when the balance of the Lloyds Bank debit card account falls below £500 it will be topped up to a maximum £2,000 from the HSBC account. - 6.8.
-The RFO shall present a schedule of payments requiring authorisation, forming part of the agenda for the meeting, together with the relevant invoices, to the council {or finance committee}.
-The council {or committee} shall review the schedule for compliance and, having satisfied itself, shall authorise payment by resolution.
+- when the balance of the HSBC account exceeds £100,000 (i.e. immediately after receipt of the precept) monies will be transferred to the Cornwall Council deposit in rounded multiples of £10,000 to maximise interest. - when the balance of the HSBC account falls below £40,000 (one month's linear expenditure) monies will be transferred from the Cornwall Council deposit in rounded multiples of £10,000. - when the balance of the Lloyds Bank debit card account falls below £500 it will be topped up to a maximum £2,000 from the HSBC account. - 6.6.
+The RFO shall present a schedule of payments requiring authorisation, forming part of the agenda for the meeting, to the council.
+The council shall review the schedule for compliance and, having satisfied itself, shall authorise payment by resolution.
 The authorised schedule shall be initialled immediately below the last item by the person chairing the meeting.
-A detailed list of all payments shall be disclosed within or as an attachment to the minutes of that meeting.
+A detailed list of all payments shall be disclosed within or as an attachment to the minutes of that meeting. - 6.7.
+Personal payments (including salaries, wages, expenses and any payment made in relation to the termination of employment) may be summarised to avoid disclosing any personal information.